zapabob/ROCm/docs/reference/openmp/openmp.md

 ### Asynchronous Behavior in OpenMP Target Regions

-- Multithreaded offloading on the same device
+- Multi-threaded offloading on the same device

-The libomptarget plugin for GPU offloading allows creation of separate configurable HSA queues per chiplet, which enables two or more threads to concurrently offload to the same device.
+The `libomptarget` plugin for GPU offloading allows creation of separate configurable HSA queues per chiplet, which enables two or more threads to concurrently offload to the same device.

 - Parallel memory copy invocations